 Drinkwell (Bangladesh), is addressing the problem of safe water access in Dhaka, the most densely populated city in the world.
 Three million people in Dhaka live in low-income communities, and most are forced to drink unsafe water from illegal sources.
 To combat this issue, Drinkwell is expanding its low electricity, pay-as-you-go water purification stations that remove arsenic from water — a persistent problem throughout the country.

-Microlyze (United States), is deploying real-time water testing devices to empower households and provide cost-effective monitoring for utility companies.
+Spout (United States), formerly named Microlyze, is deploying real-time water testing devices to empower households and provide cost-effective monitoring for utility companies.
 An estimated 22 million people are exposed to lead and other contaminants through their water in the US, often due to aging infrastructure in cities.
 Microlyze’s tool for analyzing can easily be attached to a smartphone, which delivers results in minutes and can be crowdsourced across a given community and accessed by the utility to uncover potential threats and inform on infrastructure improvements and more.

 SmartTerra (India), is equipping second-tier Indian cities, over 5,000 of which provide water intermittently, with the tools for data-driven decision making to improve delivery and access of water to the underserved.
 Growth in these cities outpaces infrastructure improvements, and therefore water supply is often unequal leaving large segments of the population without safe and reliable access.
-Water stress affecting millions magnify these challenges, and preventable deaths to unsafe drinking water remain high.
+Water stress affecting millions magnifies these challenges, and preventable deaths to unsafe drinking water remain high.

 The evaluation committee for the 2018 Urban Drinking Water Challenge included a diverse group of experts from institutions including the World Bank, Grundfos, The Schmidt Family Foundation, Anaergia, Rotoplas, Xylem, Aquaya Institute and Water & Sanitation for the Urban Poor.